Wendy Alexander: Member of Scottish Parliament

-From 1999 to 2002 Wendy Alexander was a Scottish Government minister, first serving as Minister for Communities, then as Minister for Enterprise and Lifelong Learning, and subsequently as Minister for Enterprise, Transport and Lifelong Learning.
+From 1999 to 2002, Alexander was a Scottish Government minister, first serving as Minister for Communities, then as Minister for Enterprise and Lifelong Learning, and subsequently as Minister for Enterprise, Transport and Lifelong Learning.

-As Communities Minister she launched the free central heating installation programme for all pensioners without a system.
-She oversaw the creation of the first social justice report, "A Scotland where everyone matters – our vision for Social Justice", setting ambitious new targets for delivering social justice and defeating child poverty in Scotland, and an Annual Scottish Social Justice Report to measure progress towards those targets.
+As Communities Minister, she introduced a free central heating installation programme for pensioners without adequate systems.
+She also oversaw the Scottish Executive's first social justice strategy, A Scotland Where Everyone Matters: Our Vision for Social Justice, which set targets for reducing child poverty and improving social inclusion, with annual reports used to measure progress.